jeroenvanwissen/jeroenvanwissen.nl/src/content/post/new-year-new-website.md

 Overall less focus on work, more focus on life, mental and physical health.
 But also, work on some personal coding projects again.
 Will be updating this site every now and then with new things.

-Have a good & healty 2023.
+Have a good & healthy 2023.
 Be more nice to each other!